varnish/Varnish-Book/varnish_book.rst

    ..
 It might be relevant to mention this and or update it in this chapter.
    ..
 Varnish obeys only the first HTTP header field it finds of ``s-maxage`` in ``Cache-Control``, ``max-age`` in ``Cache-Control`` or the ``Expire`` header.
    ..
 However, it is often necessary to check the values of other headers too -- ``vcl_backend_*`` are the places to do that.

-   ..
-TODO for the author: Identify the behavior for different browsers and describe it ..
-      An easy way to see the difference between having and removing ``must-revalidate`` is to wait more than 10 seconds between clicking the link.
-      When having ``must-revalidate``, you should never see an ``Age`` over 10, which is contrary to tests without ``must-revalidate``.

     .. tip::